Find out the procedures you'll need to follow to zero rate VAT for the supply of a sailaway boat.

 2.1 The definition of a ‘sailaway’ boat

 A ‘sailaway’ boat is defined as one which is to be:

-- delivered to the buyer or their authorised skipper within the EU
+- delivered to an overseas visitor or their authorised skipper within the UK

-- exported under its own power to a destination outside the VAT territory of the EU
+- exported under its own power to a destination outside the UK

 The scheme can only be used for the private purchase of a boat for private use by an overseas visitor.
-They must intend to export the boat under its own power to a destination outside the EU within 6 months of the date of delivery.
-This is normally the date the boat leaves the manufacturer or supplier.
+They must intend to export the boat under its own power to a destination outside the UK within the time limit set out in paragraph 2.4.